Plastic is Everywhere

-Oftentimes, these plastics are ingested by small ocean animals who are then consumed by larger ones, the chain works its way all the way up to the food that ends up on our plate.
+Often, these plastics are ingested by small ocean animals consumed by larger ones; the chain works its way up to the food that ends up on our plates.
 Many of us are walking around with microplastics in our bodies right now.

 I need the sea because it teaches me.